The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 Tsunade waited until she looked up, then touched a finger to the seal on her forehead.
 "Remind me to teach you about this sometime soon."

-He'd picked a spot to wait where he almost blended into the lengthening shadows, arms folded, expression emotionless.
-The fact that he didn't step forward meant that he was judging her reaction, assessing her mental state.
+He'd picked a spot to wait where he almost blended into the lengthening shadows, his arms folded and expression emotionless.
+The fact that he didn't step forward meant he was judging her reaction, assessing her mental state.

 "Why didn't you tell me?"

-"I wanted to be sure you were doing it for me."
+"I wanted to be sure you were doing it for me.
+I needed to know where we were without him."

 Of course.
 The way he'd held onto her before, held her in place . . .
 One way or the other he would have kissed her, in order to find out once and for all if he meant something to her in that way.